Everest Base Camp Trek

 TREKKING AT HIGH ALTITUDES (over 3500m)

-Altitude sickness is a risk for anyone, including on the Annapurna, Langtang and Everest Base Camp treks.
-Please make sure you familiarise yourself with signs and symptoms before you depart and monitor your own health during your trek, without letting it worry you.
+Altitude sickness is a risk for anyone, including on the Annapurna, Langtang, and Everest.
+Please make sure you familiarize yourself with signs and symptoms before you depart and monitor your health during your trek, without letting it worry you.

-We advise all our guests to undergo a thorough medical with your personal physician before you embark on this trip.
+We advise all our guests to undergo a thorough medical consultation with their physician before they embark on this trip.

-Our group trips are generally planned for shared accommodation and don't involve single supplements.
-Single travelers share with people of the same gender in accommodation ranging from twin to multi-share.
-Some of our itineraries have accommodation booked on a mixed gender share basis [for couples or trekkers known to each other prior to the trip].
-On a selection of our trips, you have the option to pay a single supplement to ensure that you have your own accommodation (where available).
-Please note that this only applies to accommodation during the trek - pre-trip and post-trip accommodation will be booked on a single room basis at your hotel in Kathmandu.
+Our group trips are generally planned for shared Everest Base Camp accommodation and don't involve single supplements.
+Single travelers share with people of the same gender in accommodations ranging from twin to multi-share.
+Some of our itineraries have accommodation booked on a mixed-gender share basis [for couples or trekkers known to each other before the trip].
+On a selection of our trips, you have the option to pay a single supplement to ensure that you have your accommodation (where available).
+Please note that this only applies to Everest Base Camp accommodation during the trek - pre-trip and post-trip accommodation will be booked on a single-room basis at your hotel in Kathmandu.
 We also have arrangements for guests who wish to trek completely solo out of the group.

-When booking with Unique Adventure International, it’s a condition upon joining any of our trips where all clients must be insured for comprehensive expenses that might incur due to medical issues or accidents (this includes air ambulance, helicopter rescue, and treatment costs).
+When booking with Unique Adventure International, it’s a condition upon joining any of our trips that all clients must be insured for comprehensive expenses that might be incurred due to medical issues or accidents (this includes air ambulance, helicopter rescue, and treatment costs).
 Please note that we don't arrange or sell insurance because such a system is not allowed in our country.

 Some lodges now have hot 'showers' (charged at approx. Rs 250 - 500 per shower).
-Sometimes a hot shower is simply a bucket of hot water and not a showerhead.
+Sometimes a hot shower is simply a bucket of hot water and not a shower head.
 Standards of cleanliness vary especially in the peak trekking season and in winter when the water freezes at night.
-Please report any problems to your leader or the lodge and be wary in your personal hygiene regime – use soap or hand sanitizer gel before and after toilet breaks, snacks, and mealtimes.
+Please report any problems to your leader or the lodge and be wary of your hygiene regime – use soap or hand sanitizer gel before and after toilet breaks, snacks, and mealtimes.

 As a general rule, the higher the altitude you go to, the more basic the lodges and the more expensive food and services become.
 We reckon this is what adventure is all about!